 The Vanderbilt Breast Center offers a weekly clinic specifically for evaluation and follow-up of these individuals.
 Patients may be referred for high-risk screening by a physician or may call the Breast Center directly (self referral) to set up an appointment.
 For women with a greater than 20 percent lifetime risk, we offer breast MRI and mammography screenings.

-In addition to the services offered by the high-risk clinic at the breast center, you may also be referred for a consultation at the Family Cancer Risk Service of the Vanderbilt-Ingram Cancer Center.
+In addition to the services offered by the high-risk clinic at the breast center, you may also be referred for a consultation at the Vanderbilt Hereditary Cancer Clinic of the Vanderbilt-Ingram Cancer Center.
 This service offers assessments and testing options for several hereditary cancer syndromes, including melanoma and ovarian, breast and colon cancer.
-For more information about the Family Cancer Risk Service, call 615-343-0738 or toll-free outside the Nashville area at 1-877-688-7555.
+For more information about the Vanderbilt Hereditary Cancer Clinic, call (615) 322-2064 or toll-free at 1-877-688-7555.